Contact Stacey Scanlon, LCSW

 (505) 830 1871

+Seven Challenges is offered only through our Las Cruces office.
 We focus on the individual in recovery but also engage the family as a whole to reduce the negativity, frustration, hostility, and helplessness that can consume a family with a child in crisis.
-This approach helps to lay the foundation for sustainable change of behavior, improving life skills, communication and family dynamics.
+This approach helps to lay the foundation for a sustainable change of behavior, improving life skills, communication, and family dynamics.
 Independent studies found a “substantial reduction” in substance abuse as well as impressive mental health improvements for those who have completed the program.

 What Should I Expect?

 - Youth will attend group sessions as clinically appropriate.

 - Parents will participate in group therapy once a week

 - Individual and/or conjoint sessions with their family will be provided regularly

 - Many adolescents may also choose to attend a support group such as Alcoholics or Narcotics Anonymous